creditstxt/code-credit-license/text.mustache.md

 If this software includes software and contributor names to credit in a standard way, such as in software package metadata or on an "about" page or screen, you may rely on that information for accuracy and completeness in giving credit.
 If this software does not include names to credit in a standard way, but includes a link to a webpage for this software, you must investigate that webpage for names to credit.
 If this software provides neither names to credit nor a software-webpage link, you do not have to perform independent research to find names to credit.

+## Right to Decline

+On written request from a contributor, you must remove their credit for works they do not want to be associated with.
+On written request from all contributors to this software, you must remove credit for this software.

 {{#license}}
 ## Reliability